Therapy that empowers you . . .

 Dr. Elliot Cole, the Institute’s president and founder,

-is a Visiting Scholar at the University of Pennsylvania’s Organizational Dynamics program.
+A Visiting Scholar at the University of Pennsylvania’s

 For more Information contact: